nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br><br>
 ![Update Workout Detailed Sequence Diagram](uml/sequenceDiagrams/workouts/images/updateWorkout-Part2.png)

-<span class="box info">:receipt: To improve the diagram's readability, logging-related and input-checking method calls,
+<span class="box info">:memo: To improve the diagram's readability, logging-related and input-checking method calls,
 and exception throws in `WorkoutList#updateWorkout()` have been omitted.</span>

 **(Before Step 4.1)** Methods from the `String` and `Integer` classes are called to parse the